The Bethel Public Library welcomes everyone to come in and enjoy the art and collectibles of several exhibitors, on view right now!

 In the first-floor display case, take a close look at fantastic sculptures, then head upstairs for chairs–all created by artist FaDana Mudge.

 On the second floor…

-In the Morris Gallery (Accessible Art Project), enjoy the playful, colorful mixed media collages of Jan McLean.
+In the Morris Gallery (Accessible Art Project), see and “sea” the colorful poured acrylics of Helga Ruopp.

 In the Seelye House, come see our very special permanent P. T. Barnum collection, generously donated by Laurence Gibson and Cynthia NeJame, and carefully and lovingly assembled over many years.
 On view are important letters and correspondences, many of which highlight significant personal and pivotal events of the great showman’s life.
 Also included are rare broadsides, photographs, and cartes-de-visite, as well as artifacts from General Tom Thumb, Jenny Lind and Commodore Nutt.